Overview of Boot Options in Windows Vista and Later

 If the computer includes multiple installations of pre-Windows Vista Windows, Ntldr displays a boot menu consisting of the entries for Windows Server 2003, Windows XP, Windows 2000, and Windows NT operating systems.
 This boot menu is generated from the entries in the Boot.ini file on BIOS-based systems and the boot entries stored in EFI-NVRAM on EFI-based systems.
 When you select a boot entry, Ntldr loads the operating system in accordance with the boot parameters.

-To edit boot options in Windows Vista and later versions of Windows, use BCDEdit (BCDEdit.exe), a tool included in these versions of Windows.
-You cannot use Bootcfg or NvrBoot to edit boot options on Windows Vista and later versions of Windows, although you can continue to use them to edit boot options on prior versions of Windows.
+To edit boot options in Windows, use BCDEdit (BCDEdit.exe), a tool included in Windows.
+You cannot use Bootcfg or NvrBoot to edit boot options in Windows, although you can continue to use them to edit boot options on legacy versions of Windows.

 To use BCDEdit, you must be a member of the Administrators group on the computer.